Buying a Protective Put

 Remember that a Put option gives its owner the right, but not the obligation, to sell a certain stock at a specified price on or before a specified date.

-Instead of selling shares you would buy a Put option (Protective Put) with a strike price of $80.
-You've now locked in your gains and have the right to sell your stock for $80.
+Instead of selling shares you would buy a Put option (Your Protection) with a strike price of $80.
+You've now locked in your gains and have the "right to sell your stock" for $80.
 And like any type of insurance, you have to pay a premium (the cost of the option).
 The Put option cost you $400 ($4 *100).

 You've essentially insured yourself against a loss.
 Even if the stock price fell all the way to $30, you'd still have the right to sell the stock at $80 up until the day the Put option expires.